md3629/Data-Science/README.md

 <img src="Predictive-Analytics/pic/MC-6.jpg" width="100%" />

  ### A simple example to illustrates the power of real options through the execution of an option to wait.

-Problem: Given a set of state variables and associated net cash flows for an investment project simulated through Monte Carlo simulation, solve for the real option value of a capital investment project through the least-squares Monte Carlo simulation (LSM) method.

-**Assumptions:**<br>
-Operating costs of the project are fixed	<br>
+**Assumptions for the Real Option Valuation:**
+_Fixed operating costs._
-Revenues are dependent upon a stochastically evolving underlying asset that follows a GBM process	<br>
+- Revenues dependent on a stochastically evolving underlying asset following a GBM process.
-The project can be invested at the beginning of each month (i.e. dt = 1/12) of the year.	<br>
-Cash flows are delivered at the end of each month. 	<br>
-There is a construction time of 6 months considered in this investment project, which means there is 6 months between the initial capital investment and when net cash flows of the project are accrued. 	<br>
-The initial capital investment cost also decreases exponentially at a rate of 1% p.a. to allow research and development into the project to reduce the cost of investment.	<br>
-Initial price of asset: 36 <br>
-Discrete time step = 1/12 (monthly) <br>
-Project lifetime (in years) = 10<br>
-Capital investement = 100,000 <br>
-**Results**<br>
+- Monthly investment opportunities with a construction time of 6 months.
+- Exponential decrease in the initial capital investment cost.
+- Key parameters: Initial asset price, time step, project lifetime, and capital investment.
+_Results:_

-'Real Option value': The value of the capital investment project considering flexibility in the timing of investment. **(1.2mil)**<br>
+**'Real Option Value'**: Considering flexibility in the timing of investment (1.2 mil).
-'Net Present Value': The value of the capital investment project considering immediate investment. **(1.0 mil)**<br>
+**'Net Present Value'**: Immediate investment scenario (1.0 mil).
-'Waiting Option Value': The value of the option to delay initial investment, equal to the difference between the ROV and NPV **(0.2 mil)**
+**'Waiting Option Value**': The value of the option to delay initial investment (0.2 mil).

 <img src="Predictive-Analytics/pic/NPV.jpeg" width="100%" />